jamktiko/tc-productlab-manual/tc-productlab-manual.md

 The day starts at 09:00 CEST at AP05 in Rajakatu campus.
 The Lecturer in Charge (or Labmaster) will say a few words an go through the structure, assessment, deliverables and anything else about the course.
 We will also have few lectures from industry specialists from game and software companies.

 When all the formalities are done it's time to start working.
 During the first day the students which have a certain ready made idea in mind and those who don't have any definitive idea.
 Those who would like to make a concept for completely new game or application/service are allowed to do so.

+#### Friday

+By Friday everyone should have a group, and a concept which they will start working on.

 ### Pre-production